 With proper care, lash extensions can last up to six weeks.

-Although lashes do need to be brushed every so often with a clean spoolie brush, don’t overdo it — brush them out every other day so they stay in their upright place.
-Don’t use mascara, as this will add additional weight to the natural lashes and might promote breakage (plus, you don’t need it!).
+Although lashes do need to be brushed every so often with a clean spoolie brush, do not overdo it — brush them out every other day so they stay in their upright place.
+Do not use mascara, as this will add additional weight to the natural lashes and might promote breakage (plus, you do not need it!).
 Additionally, once the initial 48 hours are up, only use cleansers that are specifically formulated to be safe for eyelash extensions.
 Avoid oil-based cleansers, which might weaken the bond of your extensions and caused them to shed prematurely.

 Refill and Removal Process